 The information and evidence presented during the inspection process was clear and well documented.
+The provider undertook to address the omissions we found.

 We saw the practice had effective processes to support and develop staff with additional roles and responsibilities.